ALL IDEAS

 Create an INDEX.md for an Obsidian vault with: - A table of all topics with status and first-mentioned date - A timeline of daily notes with a one-line summary of each - [[Wikilinks]] to everything This is the entry point1.
 Someone opening this vault for the first time should understand the full landscape in 60 seconds2.
 Topics: [list topics] Daily notes: [list dates with summaries]

 • Run it weekly.
-This works best as a ritual.
-Sunday evening: pull the week's memos, run the prompts, update your vault.
+Sunday evening, pull the week, run the prompts, update the vault.
+It works as a ritual better than as a one-off.

 • Let topics merge.
-After a few weeks, you'll notice topics that should be combined.
-That's a signal — your thinking is converging.
+After a few weeks you'll spot topics that should fold into each other.
+That's a signal — the thinking is converging.

-Most knowledge management fails because it requires you to be organized at the moment of capture.
-You have to pick a folder, write a title, tag it properly.
+Most knowledge systems fail because they ask you to be organized at the moment of capture.
+Pick a folder, write a title, add tags.
 That's friction, and friction kills capture.

 What's next

-We're working on making this a one-command operation — pull transcripts, run the prompts, write the vault.
-Until then, the manual flow takes ten minutes and the prompts above get you 90% of the way.
+I want this to be one command — pull transcripts, run prompts, write the vault.
+Until then, the manual flow above takes ten minutes and gets you most of the way.